PART 2: Reading Tests & Parent Involvement:

 Just as it would not be appropriate for your boss to determine your employment with the company based on just one performance day per year, so too is it not a complete look at a child’s reading performance with one test per year!

 Multiple measures of your child’s reading ability are necessary in a school year.
 Enter, informal reading assessment or screens, as they are often referred to.
 These are usually ‘criterion referenced’ tools that are used on a frequent basis throughout the year.
 Some teachers may perform a weekly screen on every student and for others this may be a monthly approach.
 At a minimum, these types of assessments should be completed three times per school year…PRE (beginning of the school year), MID (middle of the school year usually before winter break), and POST (end of school year prior to summer break).

 My purpose here is to give insight into this tool and emphasize and encourage you as parents in your role in informal reading assessment to monitor your own child’s reading growth and reading ability level.
+I want you to know what do those informal classroom reading test scores mean.
 As much as we might shout out that this is the responsibility of my child’s school and teacher and that “I pay taxes for this service”!
 Speaking from experience, I know there are not enough hours in a school day for one teacher to achieve this ‘ideal’ frequency and consistency for every child in their classroom!
 Sorry, just speaking the facts.